Who did Cain and Abel marry?

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

-Question: Who married Cain and Abel since women other than Eve do not appear early in Genesis?
+Question: Who exactly did Cain and Abel marry since women, other than Eve, are not mentioned in the early part of Genesis?

 The scriptures do not reveal exactly how many children Adam and Eve had altogether.
 If we assume they only had three children in their first 130 years together, they had PLENTY of time after this to take full advantage of God's blessing and obey His command to procreate!

 A footnote in the writings of the Jewish historian Flavius Josephus (Antiquities of the Jews, Book 1, Chapter 2) states that a very old tradition said Adam had a total of THIRTY-THREE (33) sons and TWENTY-ONE (21) daughters!
 Adam and Eve's creation was perfect in every way.
 Their children would also be born physically and genetically perfect.
 For a time after humans were created men could (and had to) marry one of their sisters - without the genetic problems that would later arise.

 God, sometime after the flood, began commanding that near-relative marriages should not occur (Leviticus 18:6).
 If Adam and Eve received the same command God gave to Israel, and they and their children all obeyed it, man would have quickly died out.
 God, therefore, temporarily allowed intra-family marriages to increase his earthly family.

 By the time of the flood, severe genetic weaknesses had likely set in, making close-kin marriages impractical, and greatly reducing the average life span of man after the flood.
 This would prevent another population explosion of the pre-flood magnitude.
 (Mathematicians have calculated a billion people may have died in the flood.).